These lemon shortbread cookies are flavored with lemon zest and topped with a delicious lemon glaze.

 Instructions

 - Add in the flour, salt, and lemon zest.
-Mix with a spatula or wooden spoon until a soft pliable dough forms.
+Mix with a spatula or wooden spoon until a soft dough forms.
 If using a stand mixer, mixer on low speed until a soft pliable dough forms.
-Knead the dough 3 to 5 times bringing the dough together in all.240 grams plain flour,½ teaspoon salt,zest of a lemon
+Knead the dough 3 to 5 times bringing the dough together in all.240 grams plain flour, ½ teaspoon table salt, zest of a lemon

-- Place the dough on a piece of parchment or baking paper, and pat it into a square.
-Using a floured rolling pin, roll out the dough until between 0.5 and 1cm in thickness.
-Cut the dough into 4cmx4cm squares on the parchment paper.
-Alternatively, press the dough into a 9"x9" square cake tin or a 23cm tart tin.
-Dock or prick the biscuit if pressed into a tin.
+- For rolled cookies: Place the dough on a piece of parchment/baking paper and pat it into a rough square shape.
+Using a floured rolling pin, roll out the dough until between 0.5 and 1cm thick.
+Then cut the dough using a cookie cutter about 4cm across.
+For pressed cookies: Press the dough into a 9-inch square or round cake pan (or tart - lined with baking paper with an overhang for easy removal).
+Dock or prick the biscuits with a fork.

-- Combine the icing sugar and lemon juice and mix to form a glaze.
-Drizzle the glaze over the cooled biscuits, and allow the glaze to set before serving.60 grams icing sugar,2-4 teaspoons lemon juice
+- In a small bowl, combine the icing sugar and lemon juice and mix to form a glaze.
+Drizzle the lemon icing over the cooled biscuits, and allow the glaze to set before serving.60 grams icing sugar, 2-4 teaspoons lemon juice

 Notes